|Corruption +2; Crime +9; Economy +9; Law +2; Lore +8; Society +2|

 Enforcement of the laws of Sigil is handled by a combination of three factions, the factions of Law.
 The physical enforcement is left to the Harmonium, who serve as the city guard and, when necessary, the militia.
 (Arming of the Harmonium is officially provided by contract by the Doomguard, who run the majority of forges in Sigil as well as the City Armory.)
 When an individual is arrested, the Fraternity of Order is responsible for trying the case, as well as providing a public defender for those with insufficient income to have a personal barrister.
 Those convicted are then transferred to the care of the Mercykillers, who handle sentencing.
 In the case of a fine, the Mercykillers are to be paid, and 90% of the fine is then sent to the city treasury, with the remaining 10% distributed amongst the three factions of Law.
 If jail time is given, the offender is either held in the City Prison, or one of the Mercykillers' labor camps on Acheron, depending on the status of the prisoner and remaining capacity of the Prison.
 If the sentence is death, the Mercykillers are responsible for executions; as of late, the Mercykillers under Factol Nilesia have begun making executions public within the Prison courtyard, with all citizens invited to observe.
 Depending on the level of the crime, executions consist either of beheading by axe, or consumption by the Mercykiller Wyrm.

 Much of the early history of Sigil is murky, long since lost to time.
 It is commonly thought that the tanar'ri were the first to discover the city during the second fiendish Age of Exploration, when the tanar'ri and baatezu swarmed out throughout the multiverse seeking means to best one another in the Blood War.
-Though both races' histories say there were repeated major attempts on both sides to take the city from the Lady (who already resided there when it was found) by force soon after its discovery, these attempts went utterly nowhere, and were eventually abandoned for the most part; ever since, the Blood War has touched the city only indirectly, but for the occasional skirmish that spills over into the Sigilian streets.
+Though both kinds' histories say there were repeated major attempts on both sides to take the city from the Lady (who already resided there when it was found) by force soon after its discovery, these attempts went utterly nowhere, and were eventually abandoned for the most part; ever since, the Blood War has touched the city only indirectly, but for the occasional skirmish that spills over into the Sigilian streets.

 After this, there are few records of Sigil, merely legends from the long-since-past days.
 The most prominent of these legends is the tale of the mage who nearly deposed the Lady from her rule of the city some tens of thousands of years ago.
 A massive magical battle is said to take place in the streets of Sigil, so strong that there were no witnesses.
 As the story goes, the Lady wasn't seen for weeks following the battle, leading some to have concluded he may have been successful.
 Eventually, though, the Lady returned, and it was revealed that the mage had been cast into Agathion, imprisoned within a soul crystal for the audacity to challenge the rule of the Lady; her preferred punishment in those days, before the time of the Mazes.